fbraem/zumuta/blog/about.md

 title: About
 footer: Franky Braem - Zumuta!
 ---

+> The name **Zumuta!** is based on the Dutch phrase *"Zo moet dat"*.
+A sentence that I
+> regularly use when I explain something.
+It means "That's the way to do it".

 The first computer I saw was a [Commodore 64](http://en.wikipedia.org/wiki/Commodore_64).
 This computer made me decide to follow computer science at school.
 In 1989 I finished my bachelor degree for informatics at the [Karel de Grote-Hogeschool](http://www.kdg.be/kdg-in-english).